 - The basement

-Once you have identified the frozen pipes in your home, you can begin to treat them accordingly.
+Once you’ve identified the frozen pipes in your home, you can begin to treat them accordingly.

-Most sources encourage homeowners to open both the hot and cold water taps when beginning to thaw frozen pipes.
-By opening up the faucet in the affected area, you’ll be allowing water to flow freely as it melts and avoid putting added pressure on the pipe.
-This will also help you determine when you have completely thawed the ice blockage.
+Many online sources encourage homeowners to open both the hot and cold water taps when beginning to thaw frozen pipes.
+By opening the faucet in the affected area, you will allow water to flow as it melts and avoid putting added pressure on the pipes.
+This will also help you determine when you have entirely thawed the ice blockage.

-Regardless of how you choose to thaw the frozen area, remember to start at the faucet and work your way out into the frozen pipe.
-Doing so will reduce the amount of pressure building up behind the blockage and help to prevent the pipe from bursting.
+Regardless of how you choose to thaw the frozen area, you should start applying heat at the faucet and work your way toward the blockage.
+Doing so will reduce the pressure buildup behind the jam and help prevent the pipe from bursting.

-To thaw an exposed pipe, choose any of the following tools to thaw the affected area:
+To thaw an exposed pipe, apply heat using any of the following tools:

 - Hot towels